Modern Slavery

 We have a zero tolerance to slavery and human trafficking.
 To encourage all those in our supply chain to comply with our policies, we have involved our Legal, Procurement, HR and Audit departments to assist the business in ensuring, as far as reasonably possible, that our supply chain adheres to the Modern Slavery Act.

-In addition, monitoring and assessment of our suppliers is being carried out by the European Procurement Team of our parent company, LKQ Europe GmbH. to improve efficiency and to reduce risks not only in ethical, social and environmental terms, but also with regards to compliance, finance, quality, privacy and security.
-This applies to all suppliers of European-based trading companies within the LKQ Group (including LKQ UK and Ireland).
+In addition, monitoring and assessment of our suppliers is carried out by the European Procurement Team of our parent company, LKQ Europe GmbH. to improve efficiency and to reduce risks not only in ethical, social and environmental terms, but also with regards to compliance, finance, quality, privacy and security.
+This applies to all suppliers of European-based trading companies within the LKQ Group (including LKQ UK & Ireland).

 TRAINING